kainino0x/cis565-2015-webgl-deferred-shading/README.md

 You'll be working in `deferredSetup.js` and `deferredRender.js` using raw WebGL.
-While there is Three.js code in the project for other purposes, you probably won't find it useful for implementing your pipeline.
+While there is Three.js code in the project for other purposes, you probably won't find it very useful.
+However, you may use its vector/matrix math types if you need them.

 It's highly recommended that you use the browser debugger to inspect variables to get familiar with the code.
 At any point, you can `console.log(some_var);`